damien-pous/relation-algebra/README.md

   are proved by a single call to the hkat tactic.
 - a proof of the equivalence of two flowchart schemes, due to Paterson.
-The informal paper proof takes one page; Allegra Angus and Dexter Kozen gave a six pages long proof using KAT; our Coq proof is about 100 lines.
+The informal paper proof takes one page; Allegra Angus and Dexter Kozen gave a six pages long proof using KAT; our Rocq proof is about 100 lines.

 ## INSTALLATION

 The easiest way to install this library is via OPAM.
-For the current stable release of Coq, the library can be installed directly through the `released` repository:
+For the current stable release of Rocq, the library can be installed directly through the `released` repository:
 ```
 opam repo add coq-released https://coq.inria.fr/opam/released